LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/data-and-variables/operations.rst.txt

    - 6 % 2 is 0
    - 7 % 2 is 1

-The last two examples illustrate a general rule:

-.. pull-quote:: A number x is even exactly when x % 2 is 0, and is odd exactly when x % 2 is 1.
+The last two examples illustrate a general rule: A number x is even exactly when x % 2 is 0, and is odd exactly when x % 2 is 1.

 .. note:: The value returned by ``a % b`` will always be between ``0`` and ``b``.